-605.14 PROXY VOTE
+5.13 PROXY VOTE

-Voting by proxy in any meeting of the Board of Directors or the Executive Committee shall not be permitted.
+Voting by proxy in any meeting of the Board of Directors shall not be permitted.

 5.14 ACTION BY WRITTEN CONSENT - Any action required or permitted to be taken at any meeting of the Board of Directors may be taken without a meeting if all the Board Members entitled to vote consent to the action in writing and the written consents are filed with the records of the respective meetings.
 These consents shall be treated for all purposes as votes taken at a meeting.